 This article will discuss more about moths--textile-eating moths.
-If you are interested in learning even more about moths, a previous article, About Moths, offers more comprehensive information on these wool-eating insects, including the use of insecticides and information about moth balls and crystals.
+If you are interested in learning even more about moths, other articles on our website, Moths, About Moths, and Moths in your Area Rugs offer more comprehensive information on these wool-eating insects, including the use of insecticides and information about moth balls and crystals.

 There are 2 different types of these pests that we need to be concerned about.
 Both are types of clothes moths.